gravestench/runtime/README.md

 ### HasGracefulShutdown

-The `HasGracefulShutdown` interface is an extension of the `RuntimeServiceInterface` interface that provides a standardized way to handle graceful shutdown for services.
+The `HasGracefulShutdown` interface is an extension of the `IsRuntimeService` interface that provides a standardized way to handle graceful shutdown for services.
 It defines the `OnShutdown()` method, which allows services to perform custom actions before they are stopped during the shutdown process.